Notice of Nondiscrimination

 Spanish - Capital Community College no discrimina por motivos de raza, color, credo religioso, edad, sexo, origen nacional, estado civil, origen, historia pasada o presente de trastorno mental, problemas de aprendizaje o discapacidad física, orientación sexual, identidad de género y expresión o información genética en sus programas y actividades.
 Además, el colegio no discrimina en el empleo por motivos de ser veterano de guerra o tener antecedentes penales.
 El colegio tomara las medidas necesarias para asegurar que la falta de conocimientos del idioma ingles no sea una barrera para la admisión y participación en programas educativos.

-Title IX and Section 504/ADA Coordinator and Affirmative Action Officer
+Title IX and Affirmative Action Officer

 Tel.
 (860) 906-5133